josdem/hugo/content/techtalk/spring/spring_boot_actuator.md

 }
 ```

-In order to disable this you need to add this line in our `application.properties` file
+Let's deactivate Spring Security in order to simplify this example, to disable this you need to add this line in our `application.properties` file:

 ```properties